chris-krenz/opentrons_protocols/protocols/OT-Flex/README.md

   ...
 ```
-5. Explore Opentrons Python API documentation for commands and parameters that work with your protocol.
+5. Explore Opentrons Python API documentation for commands and parameters for each step of the protocol.

 6. Edit the protocol based off dry runs, water runs, and runs with x% glycerol and food coloring if applicable.
    - Dry run: check for collisions, step order, flex gripper misalignment (if applicable).
    - Water run: check for bubbles, apiration/dispense speed, accurate pipetting (liquid left in and/or on tip), reducing dead volume.
      - Water have a much higher surface tension than most liquid, keep this in mind when testing to reduce dead volume.
-   - Glycerol run: check everything in the water run when viscousity and surface tension is different.
+   - Glycerol run: recheck everything in the water run when viscousity and surface tension changes.

 ## TroubleShooting Script:
 ### Inaccurate pipetting:
 - Using the right size tip and pipette
-  - Use the pipette tips closest to your aspiration amount (Ex.
+  - Use the pipette tip closest to your aspiration amount.
+  - Consider changing pipette sizes when the aspiration volume is < 25uL (Ex.
 Aspirate 10 uL with 20 uL tips and 50 uL pipette).
-  - Especially important when the aspiration volume is < 25uL.
-Inaccuracies and percent error increases massively.
 - Decreasing aspiration and dispensing flow rates.
   - Opentrons pipette flow rate is in uL/s.
-  - For liquid with viscousity similar to water, making the flow rate the similar as the amount your aspirating/dispensing.
+  - For liquid with viscousity similar to water, changing the flow rate to be about the same as the amount your aspirating/dispensing.
   - For liquid with viscousity higher than 10% glycerol, always make the flow rate 50% the amount your aspirating/dispensing.
     ```ruby
     # If you are aspirating 60 uL of 10% glycerol
     pipette.flow_rate.aspirate = 50
     pipette.flow_rate.dispense = 20
     ```
+- Using liquid class for highly viscous or volatile liquid.
 - Adding touch tip and/or blow out.
   - Touch tip will tap the side of the well to git rid of droplets hanging on the tip.
   - Blow out will blow air out of the tip to rid of extra droplets hanging inside of the tip (does not always dispell everything)